|

 actual relationship

-between two variables.
+between two

 -Correlation

-coefficient expresses
+coefficient

-degree of covariance
+expresses degree of

-between variables.
+covariance between

--Coefficient
+-Coefficient of

-of determination
+determination

 expresses common